-Figure 15 (Hogg et al., 2016) Relative vertical displacement along the transect E flow-line profile of the Petermann Glacier grounding zone, measured using 17 quadruple difference interferometry .
+Figure 20 (Hogg et al., 2016) Relative vertical displacement along the transect E flow-line profile of the Petermann Glacier grounding zone, measured using 17 quadruple difference interferometry .
 Also shown (coloured dots) are relative tidal amplitudes at the same epoch as determined from the AODTM-5 model Arctic Ocean tide model.
 Between 0 and 8 km, there is no significant vertical displacement, indicating that this section of the glacier is grounded on bedrock.
 However, from 8 km and farther seaward, up to 1.5 m of relative displacement are recorded, indicating this section of the glacier is influenced by the ocean tide and therefore floating.

-The spatial resolution of 250 m is higher than the resolution of most ice sheet models, rendering the data sets quite suitable for comparisons and the temporal resolutions of the CFL and GLL products meet the needs of most model types, the seasonal resolution of the CFL making it a very useful product for studies of seasonal influences on calving rates.
-Together with the wealth of data becoming available from the Oceans Melting Greenland (OMG) project (JPL et al., 2016), the CFL and GLL data products are valuable contributions to scientists working on understanding the dynamics controlling calving outlet glaciers in Greenland (e.g. Muenchow et al., 2016).
-Their importance was highlighted in a review article by Friedl et al, 2020 who note "The precise positioning and long-term monitoring of the grounding line, forming the boundary between grounded and floating ice of marine ice sheets and tidewater glaciers, is critical for assessing ice sheet/glacier stability, ice sheet/glacier mass balance calculations and numerical ice modelling." while recognizing the challenges in producing consistent and reliable long-term datasets.
+The spatial resolution of 250m is higher than the resolution of most ice sheet models, rendering the data sets quite suitable for comparisons and the temporal resolutions of the CFL and GLL products meet the needs of most model types, the seasonal resolution of the CFL making it a very useful product for studies of seasonal influences on calving rates.
+Together with the wealth of data becoming available from the Oceans Melting Greenland (OMG) project (Fentyet al.,2016), the CFL and GLL data products are valuable contributions to scientists working on understanding the dynamics controlling calving outlet glaciers in Greenland (e.g. Muenchow et al., 2016).
+Their importance was highlighted in a review article by Friedl et al (2020) (see figure 19) who note "The precise positioning and long-term monitoring of the grounding line, forming the boundary between grounded and floating ice of marine ice sheets and tidewater glaciers, is critical for assessing ice sheet/glacier stability, ice sheet/glacier mass balance calculations and numerical ice modelling".